This accessibility statement applies to the Cardiff and Vale University Health Board’s website: https://cauhb.nhs.wales.

 Whilst we will prioritise patient information to ensure it is digitally accessible wherever possible, we know there are some sections of our website of a corporate nature, which are not currently accessible and have been produced since September 2018.

 For these sections, we will identify where we know documents are non-compliant and provide contact details wherever possible.
 As documentation is renewed in the future, we will ensure digital accessibility is considered.
-Currently, these sections are listed as below: (and subject to change).

 The accessibility requirements do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
 We do not plan to fix any PDFs or other documents published before 23 September 2018, for example Board and Committee Papers, Health Board policies and procedure documentation or statutory documentation such as Annual Reports.
 However, we will endeavour to make any new PDFs or Word documents accessible wherever possible.